M66B/FairEmail/FAQ.md

 * Swipe left/right to go to previous/next message: besides that swiping left/right is already being used to move messages to archive/trash, swiping also selects message text, so this will not work reliably.
 You can use the bottom navigation bar instead.
 * Rich text editor: besides that very few people would use this on a small mobile device, Android doesn't support a rich text editor and most rich text editor open source projects are abandoned.
 * Widget to read e-mail: widgets can have limited user interaction only, so a widget to read e-mail would not be very useful.
 Moreover, it would be not very useful to duplicate functions which are already available in the app.
-* Executing filter rules: filter rules should be executed on the server because a battery powered device with possibly an unstable internet connection is not suitable for this.
 * Badge count: there is no standard Android API for this and third party solutions might stop working anytime.
 For example *ShortcutBadger* [has lots of problems](https://github.com/leolin310148/ShortcutBadger/issues).
 You can use the provided widget instead.
 * Switch language: Android is not designed to change the language of an app and on recent Android versions it even causes problems.
 So, better fix the translation in your language if needed, see [this FAQ](#user-content-faq26) about how to.
 * Select identities to show in unified inbox: this would add complexity for something which would hardly be used.